TTgeoheath/BMA.geocontext/README.md

 ## Compute the flattened points (upper limit)
 The function lac.limit(data, box_sizes, lacunarity_values,start = list(a = 1, b = -1, c = 1)) computes the precise point where the lacunarity curve
 flattened out.

 "data" is a dataframe includes the boxsizes of the gliding boxes and their corresponding lacuanrity value;
-"box_sizes" The increased box widths of gliding boxes in lacunarity analysis;
+"box_sizes"  is the increased box widths of gliding boxes in lacunarity analysis;
 "lacunarity_values" is the corresponding lacunarity values of the increased box sizes given by lacunarity analysis;
 "start" is the start value of the curvature simulation.
 This function used a power function a * x^b + c to simulate the lacunarity curvature.
 Through simulation, the flattened point can be obtained by computing the maximum curvature.
 A start = list(a = 1, b = -1, c = 1) was set as default.
 Users can